Gautamd97/Assignment3Part2/README.md

 ![Tree](assets/tree.png)

 The index.html may not show yet as you have not run the timer script yet.

 ## Nginx configuration

 Run the below command to create a symlink
 ```bash
 sudo ln -s /etc/nginx/sites-available/server.conf /etc/nginx/sites-enabled/server.conf
 ```
+This symbolic link is created so that you can easily manage the configuration files through the the sites enabled without directly modifying the main nginx or sites available configuration files.

 In the main nignx.conf file, under the HTML block, add "include sites-enabled/*;".

 This will ensure that any server blocks that we add in the sites-enabled folder will be added to the nginx configuration file without directly changing the config file.

 ## Enabling the timer: